Updated: August 2018

 - The Trident II D5 is the only MIRV’ed strategic missile remaining in the U.S. nuclear arsenal.

-- The Air Force will deploy no more than 60 nuclear-capable strategic bombers under New START.
+- The Air Force plans to deploy no more than 60 nuclear-capable strategic bombers under New START.

 - An estimated 980 nuclear warheads are assigned to the strategic bombers, but only about 300 are typically deployed at bomber bases.